paldepind/union-type/README.md

 ### Recursive union types

 It is possible to define recursive union types.
-In the example below `List` is being used in it's own definition, thus it is still `undefined` when being passed to `Type`.
+In the example below, `List` is being used in it's own definition, thus it is still `undefined` when being passed to `Type`.
 Therefore `Type` interprets `undefined` as being a recursive invocation of the type currently being defined.